Amy Schumer: In media

 After a fatal shooting took place at a showing of Trainwreck in Louisiana, Schumer advocated for stricter gun control laws and increased mental health funding.

-In November 2015, Schumer posed nude for a photo by photographer Annie Leibovitz for 2016 edition of the Pirelli Calendar.
+In November 2015, Schumer posed nude for a photo by photographer Annie Leibovitz for the 2016 edition of the Pirelli Calendar.
 Schumer tweeted the photo, writing "Beautiful, gross, strong, thin, fat, pretty, ugly, sexy, disgusting, flawless, woman.
 Thank you."

 In January 2016, Schumer was accused of stealing jokes from comedians Tammy Pescatelli, Kathleen Madigan, Wendy Liebman, and Patrice O'Neal.
 Schumer denied the allegations.
 Other comedians, such as Marc Maron and Dave Rubin, defended Schumer.
 Pescatelli later apologized, stating it had "gone too far" and was probably "parallel thinking".
+In 2017, a video showcasing all cases of alleged joke thefts were collated in a 26-minute compilation on YouTube by The Tangerine Show, garnering more than 9.4 million views as of August 2025.

+Political advocacy

+Since the 2010s, Schumer has been an active celebrity presence in liberal politics, endorsing democratic candidates and sometimes making appearances with her cousin Chuck Schumer.

-On October 4, 2018, Schumer was arrested at the US Capitol while protesting the nomination of Brett Kavanaugh as an Associate Justice of the United States Supreme Court.
+On October 4, 2018, Schumer was arrested at the U.S. Capitol while protesting the nomination of Brett Kavanaugh as an Associate Justice of the U.S. Supreme Court.

-She has also used her role as a comedian to encourage higher voter turnout and spread awareness about voter ID laws.
+She has used her role as a comedian to encourage higher voter turnout and spread awareness about voter ID laws.
+Prior to the 2022 midterm elections, Schumer worked with voter ID education and assistance organization VoteRiders to raise awareness of local ID requirements.

+In October 2023, Schumer was one of over 700 Hollywood professionals who signed an open letter condemning Hamas and demanding the release of hostages held in Gaza.
+The letter reads, "As Israel takes the necessary steps to defend its citizens in the coming days and weeks, social media will be overrun by an orchestrated misinformation campaign spearheaded by Iran.
+We urge everyone to remember the horrific images that came out of Israel and to not amplify or fall for their propaganda."

+Schumer supported Andrew Cuomo during the 2025 New York City mayoral election.
+Schumer had previously supported Cuomo during the 2018 New York gubernatorial election before supporting his opponent Cynthia Nixon, then switching back to Cuomo.

 Personal life

-Schumer has dated professional wrestler Nick Nemeth, better known by his ring name Dolph Ziggler, and comedian Anthony Jeselnik.
-Schumer married chef and farmer Chris Fischer on February 13, 2018, in Malibu, California.
+Schumer dated professional wrestler Nic Nemeth, known by his ring name Dolph Ziggler, and comedian Anthony Jeselnik.

+On February 13, 2018, Schumer married chef and farmer Chris Fischer in Malibu, California.
 In October 2018, she announced that she was expecting their first child.
 On May 5, 2019, Schumer gave birth to a boy, Gene.
-Schumer initially gave Gene the middle name Attell—in honor of comedian Dave Attell—but changed it to David after realizing that "Gene Attell" sounded like "genital".
 Her son was born by caesarean section because of her endometriosis.
 In September 2021, Schumer had her uterus removed to alleviate symptoms related to the condition.
+In February 2024, she announced that she had been diagnosed with Cushing's syndrome.